lsst-dm/dmtn-020/index.rst

 resources from elsewhere to make up the shortfall).
 The narrative is entered directly into eCAM.

+Variance is calculated on a monthly basis; variance narratives are due in the second week of the calendar month following that to which they apply (refer to the :ref:`sec-monthly-cycle` for details).

 .. _sec-loe:

 Level of Effort Work